julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. top.astro cat search
-        -add option in handler for omitted cats
-            -(that way it can keep giving new recommendations without repeats)
-    2. output non-2xx responses to log file
+    1. output non-2xx responses to log file
+    2. refactors / remove duplicate code
+    3. don't render shitty images
+    4. ensure HTTP responses are accurate

 ### Features

+-add option in recommended cats handler for omitted cats
+    -(that way it can keep giving new recommendations without repeats) -look into not rendering images that dont successfully load -surround related statements in transactions
+    -(only new link as far as I can think of?)
 -Pagination
     -User Treasure Map
         -Submitted / Copied / Tagged links